 - Auto-calibration: The auto-calibration function can be a lifesaver if you’re not quite an expert in setting up audio systems.
 Just make sure this function is compatible with your speakers to avoid disappointment.

-- User interface: Receivers can be simple and intuitive to setup or a complete nightmare.
+- User interface: Stereo or A/V receivers can be simple and intuitive to setup or a complete nightmare.
 The auto-calibration function above might not always be your best bet, that’s why you should also check the user interface.
-Again, if you’re not quite an expert, get a receiver that is intuitive to use and easy to set up.
+Again, if you’re not quite an expert, get a receiver that is intuitive to manage and easy to set up.

 - Onkyo TX-NR838 7.2-Ch Network A/V Receiver